A Modern Primer on Processing in Memory: Processing-in-Memory (PIM): Technology Enablers and Two Approaches

 \subsubsection{3D-Stacked Memory Architectures}

 The first major new approach to main memory design is 3D-stacked memory~\cite{ahn.tesseract.isca15,jedec.hbm.spec,lee.taco16,loh2008stacked,hmc.spec.1.1,hmc.spec.2.0, gokhale2015hmc}.
 In a 3D-stacked memory, multiple layers of memory (typically DRAM in already-existing systems) are stacked on top of each other, as shown in Figure~\ref{fig:3d-dram}.
 These layers are connected together using vertical through-silicon vias (TSVs)~\cite{loh2008stacked,lee.taco16}.
 Using current manufacturing process technologies, thousands of TSVs can be placed within a single 3D-stacked memory chip.
 As such, the TSVs provide much greater internal memory bandwidth than the narrow memory channel.
 Examples of 3D-stacked DRAM available commercially include High-Bandwidth Memory (HBM)~\cite{jedec.hbm.spec,lee.taco16}, Wide I/O~\cite{wideio}, Wide I/O 2~\cite{wideio2}, and the Hybrid Memory Cube (HMC)~\cite{hmc.spec.2.0}.
-Detailed analysis of such 3D-stacked memories and their effects on modern workloads can be found in~\cite{lee.taco16,ghose2019demystifying,ramulator}.
+Detailed analysis of such 3D-stacked memories and their effects on modern workloads can be found in~\gfvi{\cite{lee.taco16,ghose2019demystifying,ramulator,loh2008stacked,luo2023ramulator,olgun2024read,oliveira2021pimbench}}. \gfv{Emerging die-stacking \omvi{and packaging} technologies, like \emph{hybrid bonding}~\cite{kagawa2016novel,niu2022isscc,schmidt1998wafer} and \emph{monolithic 3D \omvi{integration}}~\cite{gopireddy2019m3d,mitra2018vlse,hwang2018cmos,mitra2015nano,rich2020nano,sabry2015abundant,sabry2019n3xt,ghiasi2022revamp3d}, can further amplify the benefits of conventional TSV-based 3D-stacked memory chips by greatly improving internal bandwidth across layers using \emph{high-density} inter-layer vias (ILVs)~\cite{gopireddy2019m3d,sabry2019n3xt} or \emph{direct} wafer-to-wafer \omvi{connections} via Cu--Cu bonding~\cite{lau2023recent,kagawa2016novel,niu2022isscc,schmidt1998wafer}, respectively. }